M-Hamza-Hassaan/Self-Auditing-Financial-AI/README.md

 ### Key Objectives

+**Challenge Objectives:**

-*   **Harness IBM Granite Models:** Utilize cutting-edge language modeling for business applications.
+- **Harness IBM Granite Models:** Integrate IBM Granite’s capabilities into our AI solution to tailor it for real-world business applications.
-*   **Optimize Efficiency:** Automate workflows to enhance productivity.
+- **Focus on Efficiency:** Automate workflows, optimize operations, and improve productivity.
-*   **Drive Innovation:** Deliver a transformative solution for the financial sector.
+- **Innovate for Impact:** Create a groundbreaking solution that revolutionizes business processes across industries.

 ## Features